Small business invoice factoring

 |Bibby Financial Services||Offer a 3 month guarantee promise||Small businesses needing capital|

-Fast and easy, Touch Financial can offer your business invoice factoring in as little as 24 hours, from a number of different factoring companies.
-Their process typically works by you raising your invoices as expected, before sending your invoice on to them.
+Fast and easy, Touch Financial is a broker that can help find you an invoice factor in as little as 24 hours.
+Their process typically works by you raising your invoices as expected, before sending your invoice on to the the company offering the best deal.

-They then pay you, within 24 hours, the pre-agreed percentage.
-Your chosen factoring company then collect the payment at the date you agreed with your client.
+They then pay you the pre-agreed percentage within 24 hours.
+The chosen factoring company then collect the payment at the date you agreed with your client.
 If you prefer, they can collect the payment in your business name ensuring that there is seamless continuity for your client.

 Touch Financial consider businesses with a turnover of at least £25k.
 The rates and fees vary, however, Touch Financial have an online invoice finance calculator which can help you get some idea of what to expect.
 They also have an excellent case study resource area, so you can see similar businesses to yours before considering them further.